dratinixgithub/FEM---nft-preview-card-component/README.md

 Users should be able to:

-- See hover states for interactive elements
+- See hover states for interactive elements (all working properly)

-NOTE(Hover state for main img its done but, it doesnt give proper transparency)

 ### Outcome